-For their services as directors during fiscal 2012, our Non-Employee Directors received compensation in the form of cash and restricted shares.
-Each Non-Employee Director received an annual cash payment of \$60,000.
-Each member of our Audit Committee who is a Non-Employee Director and who is not the chairman of such committee received an annual cash payment of \$12,500.
-Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees who is a Non-Employee Director and who is not the chairman of such committees received an annual cash payment of \$7,500.
-The Chairman of our Audit Committee received an annual cash payment of \$25,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$15,000.
-Each Non-Employee Director received an annual grant of restricted shares at a total value of \$150,000.
-The Chairman of the Board of Directors received an additional annual amount equal to \$150,000, of which \$25,000 was paid in cash and \$125,000 was awarded in the form of restricted shares.
-All restricted share awards to our Non-Employee Directors were immediately vested with respect to 25%, with the remainder vesting annually in three equal installments.
+During fiscal 2013, each of our directors who was not our employee, or Non-Employee Directors, received an annual cash payment of \$60,000.
+Each member of our Audit who is a Non-Employee Director and who is not the chairman of such committee received an annual cash payment of \$15,000.
+Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairmen of our Management Resources and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$20,000.
+Each Non-Employee Director received an annual grant of ordinary shares at a total value of \$200,000.
+The Chairman of the Board of Directors received an additional annual amount equal to \$150,000 awarded in the form of ordinary shares.
+All ordinary share awards to our Non-Employee Directors are fully vested upon grant.
 The price per share for the purpose of determining the value of the grants to our Non-Employee Directors was the NYSE closing price of our shares on the last trading day preceding the grant date.
+We reimbursed all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+Cash compensation paid to our Non-Employee Directors was prorated for partial year service.

-Commencing in fiscal 2013, we revised our compensation program.
-Each Non-Employee Director receives an annual cash payment of \$60,000.
-Each member of our Audit who is a Non-Employee Director and who is not the chairman of such committee receives an annual cash payment of \$15,000.
-Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairman of such committees, receives an annual cash payment of \$10,000.
-The Chairman of our Audit Committee receives an annual cash payment of \$30,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each receive an annual cash payment of \$20,000.
-Each Non-Employee Director receives an annual grant of ordinary shares at a total value of \$200,000.
-The Chairman of the Board of Directors receives an additional annual amount equal to \$150,000 of which \$25,000 is paid in cash and \$125,000 is awarded in the form of ordinary shares.
-All ordinary share awards to our Non-Employee Directors are immediately 100% vested.
-The price per share for the purpose of determining the value of the grants to our Non-Employee Directors is the NYSE closing price of our shares on the last trading day preceding the grant date.
-We continue to reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
-Cash compensation paid to our Non-Employee Directors is prorated for partial year service.
+Commencing in fiscal 2014, we revised our director compensation program.
+Each Non-Employee Director will receive an annual cash payment of \$75,000.
+Each member of our Audit who is a Non-Employee Director and who is not the chairman of such committee will continue to receive an annual cash payment of \$15,000.
+Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairman of such committees, will continue to receive an annual cash payment of \$10,000.
+The Chairman of our Audit Committee will continue to receive an annual cash payment of \$30,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each will continue to receive an annual cash payment of \$20,000.
+Each Non-Employee Director received an annual grant of ordinary shares at a total value of \$210,000.
+The Chairman of the Board of Directors received an additional annual amount equal to \$200,000 awarded in the form of ordinary shares.
+All ordinary share awards to our Non-Employee Directors are fully vested upon grant.
+The price per share for the purpose of determining the value of the grants to our Non-Employee Directors was the NYSE closing price of our shares on the last trading day preceding the grant date and going forward will be the Nasdaq closing price of our shares on the last trading day preceding the grant date.
+We will continue to reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+Cash compensation paid to our Non-Employee Directors will be prorated for partial year service

-During the 2012 fiscal year, we granted to 11 Non-Employee Directors an aggregate of 61,063 restricted shares at a weighted average price of \$28.66 per share, with vesting over three year terms.
+During the 2013 fiscal year, we granted to ten Non-Employee Directors an aggregate of 64,803 shares at a weighted average price of \$32.79 per share, which were fully vested upon grant.